 Neuromodulators, the master switches of the brain, enable a fixed configuration of neurons to shape myriad behavioral states such as sleep and wakefulness or distraction and attention.
 Altered levels of neuromodulators are implicated in the onset of epilepsy, Alzheimer’s and Parkinson’s disease.
 Despite their crucial role in physiology and pathology, the cellular and synaptic mechanisms by which neuromodulators control neural activity remain unclear.
 Global efforts such as the US BRAIN initiative and EU Human Brain Project are developing tools to enable an unprecedented reconstruction of neuromodulatory circuits.
 This propitious symposium will bring together researchers employing cutting-edge tools developed in global brain projects to synthesize an integrative view of neuromodulation in brain function and dysfunction.
 An international multidisciplinary panel will present novel findings unifying in vivo, in vitro, and in silico approaches to reconstruct neuromodulatory circuits implicated in brain health and disease.
 Speakers will deliver insight on how multiple neuromodulatory mechanisms regulate behavioral states in brain health and disease, highlight the governing principles of neuromodulatory regulation of neural microcircuits, and foster discussion.
 Together, this symposium will not only enable a quantitative assessment of neuromodulatory control in brain function and dysfunction but also aim to identify common organizing principles of how neuromodulators are engaged in different brain regions and species.

-Scientific Topic Symposia Title Date & TimeNew technology - Neurotool Next-gen neurotech Day5-AM, 25 September
+Scientific Topic Symposium Title Date & TimeNew technology - Neurotool Next-gen neurotech Day5-AM, 25 September

 OrganizerMichael Roukes (Caltech, USA)

-SpeakersMichael Lin (Stanford University, USA), Lin Tian (University of California, Davis, USA), Darcy Peterka (Columbia University, USA), Nick Steinmetz (University College London, UK)
+SpeakersMichael Lin (Stanford University, USA), Darcy Peterka (Columbia University, USA), Lin Tian (University of California, Davis, USA), Nick Steinmetz (University College London, UK), Michael Roukes (Caltech, USA)

-Scientific Topic Symposia Title Date & TimeHomeostatic and neuroendocrine systems Dialing in the dialogue between inflammation and the brain Day5-AM, 25 September
+Scientific Topic Symposium Title Date & TimeHomeostatic and neuroendocrine systems Dialing in the dialogue between inflammation and the brain Day5-AM, 25 September

 OrganizerKeith W. Kelley (University of Illinois, USA)

-Scientific Topic Symposia Title Date & TimeCognition and behavior Imaging cognition and motivation in zebrafish Day5-AM, 25 September
+Scientific Topic Symposium Title Date & TimeCognition and behavior Imaging cognition and motivation in zebrafish Day5-AM, 25 September

 OrganizerHitoshi Okamoto (RIKEN Center for Brain Science, Japan)